The Allman Brothers Band: Debut and early years (1969–1970)

 The group forged a strong brotherhood, spending countless hours rehearsing, consuming psychedelic drugs, and hanging out in Rose Hill Cemetery, where they wrote songs.
 Their first performances outside the South came on May 30 and 31 in Boston, opening for The Velvet Underground.
 In need of more material, the group remade old blues numbers such as "Trouble No More" and "One Way Out", in addition to improvised jams such as "Mountain Jam".
 Gregg, who had struggled to write in the past, became the band's sole songwriter, composing songs such as "Whipping Post" and "Black-Hearted Woman".
-The band was originally set to record their first album in Miami with Cream and John Coltrane producer Tom Dowd, who proved unavailable.
+The band was originally set to record their first album in Miami with producer Tom Dowd, who had worked with Cream and John Coltrane, but Dowd proved to be unavailable.
 Instead, they headed off for New York City in August 1969 to work with Atlantic house engineer Adrian Barber in his first producer credit.
 The Allman Brothers Band was recorded and mixed in two weeks, and proved a positive experience for the ensemble.
 New York came to be regarded within the group as their "second home".
 The Allman Brothers Band was released in November 1969 through Atco and Capricorn Records, but received a poor commercial response, selling less than 35,000 copies upon initial release.

 Executives suggested to Walden that he relocate the band to New York or Los Angeles to "acclimate" them to the industry.
 "They wanted us to act 'like a rock band' and we just told them to fuck themselves," remembered Trucks.
 For their part, the members of the band remained optimistic, electing to stay in the South.
 "Everyone told us we'd fall by the wayside down there," said Gregg Allman, but the collaboration between the band and Capricorn Records "transformed Macon from this sleepy little town into a very hip, wild and crazy place filled with bikers and rockers".
 The band rented a $165-a-month farmhouse on a lake outside of Macon, the busy comings and goings at which reminded them of New York City's Idlewild Airport.
 Idlewild South was the home of rehearsals and parties, and was "where the brotherhood came to pass," according to roadie Kim Payne; "There was a pact made out there around a campfire—all for one and one for all ...
 Everybody believed [in the band] 100 percent."
 Much of the material presented on the band's second album, Idlewild South, originated at the cabin.
 Oakley's wife rented a large Tudor Revival home on 2321 Vineville Avenue in Macon and the band moved into what they dubbed "the Big House" in March 1970.